2Abendsegler/GClh/docu/how_to_contribute.md

 This can be done by installing a local Git Client, to work on your computer or you can make the changes right on the Repository in your Github Account within the Webinterface.
 We described how to work with a local Git Client here: <a href="https://github.com/2Abendsegler/GClh/blob/master/docu/development-tampermonkey.md">GC little helper II — Development with Tampermonkey</a>

 ###  <a id="4en"></a>4.
 Pull Request: Submit your changes
-When you finished your changes/feature you can create a Pull Request in our Repository, a so called Pull Request.
+When you've finished your changes/feature you can create a Pull Request in our Repository.
 We will review your changes.
 Either we will deploy your code in the next version of GClh II or we will get in touch with you to notice you about necessary edits.<br>
 <br>
 This is how you create a Pull Requst: